tommyliu313/shapeitproject/readme.md

 This is Real-Time Monitoring People Flow System.

 ### This includes what system?
+User can visualize the data and compare the difference.
+They can Upload the data and evaluate the extend of majority.
 ### Who can use this?

 ### Tools that I have use: